simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

    - The :py:class:`gedidb.GEDIProcessor` is initialized with the `data_config.yml` file for parameters like spatial and temporal boundaries, product details, and filtering criteria.
    - Database tables are created based on the parameters in `data_config.yml`, ensuring that the tileDB required for granule storage is in place and properly configured.
-   - Paths are set up for storing granules and a Dask cluster is initialized for parallel processing based on the specified `n_workers`.
+   - Paths are set up for storing granules.

 2. **Granule downloading**: